KalinYonts/CS396/ReadMe.txt

 Corey Shafer <https://coreyms.com/development/python/python-django-tutorials-full-series>

 Project Status
-The project is in the first phase and contains the functionalities outlined above.
+The project is in the second phase and contains the functionalities outlined above.